ABOUT THE EVENT

 The Budapest Marathon is part of a 2-day festival all about running.
 On Sunday the focus is on the marathon, however, you may also run a 30 km or a marathon in a team of 2 or 4.
 While on Saturday the focus is on a 10 km run and shorter distances for the less experienced runners.
 With distances ranging from 400 m to 42 km everyone in the family can find their own challenge and take part in the running festival.

-In 2017, there were more than 5400 foreign runners, including 2800 on the marathon, from 84 countries.
+In 2019, we had a total of 31.000 runners from 90 nations on 12 races in 1 weekend.
 Most runners came from France, Britain, and Germany, but there were also participants from Thailand, Ghana, and Vietnam, just to name a few.

-Each year participants receive a unique, race branded technical T-shirt and finishers are given a gorgeous medal.
-Designs change every year, but here are the ones from 2016 to give you an idea:
+Each year participants receive a unique, race branded technical T-shirt, and finishers are given a gorgeous medal.
+Designs change every year, but here are the ones from 2019 to give you an idea:

 Also unique to Europe are Budapest’s ruin pubs.
-Located in the city centre, this new function saved countless old, run down building from demolition.
+Located in the city center, this new function saved the countless old, run-down buildings from demolition.
 Their atmosphere is unusual, their style is retro and they revive socialist realist interior design.
 The perfect place to grab a drink the night before or after the race.

-And while you are here don’t forget to try out the best of Hungary’s cuisine: a gulash, a stew, a strudel, and a pancake.
+And while you are here don’t forget to try out the best of Hungary’s cuisine: a goulash, a stew, a strudel, and a pancake.

 If your stomach is sensitive, you may want to leave this for after the race!